regnarg/bc/text/changedet.md

 able to detect that and return a "stale handle" (`ESTALE`) error.

-A file handle should be treated simply as an opaque identfier, its structure depends on the filesystem used on the server side.
-Most filesystems create file handles composed of the inode number and a so-called \D{generation number}, which is increased every time an inode number is reused.
-Such pair should be unique for the lifetime of the filesystem.
+A file handle should be treated simply as an opaque identfier, its structure depends on the filesystem type used on the server side.
+Many file systems (including ext4) create file handles composed of the inode number and a so-called \D{generation number}, which is increased every time an inode number is reused.
+Such pair should be unique for the lifetime of the file system.

 Not all filesystems support file handles.
 Those that do are called
 \D{exportable} (*exporting* is the traditional term for sharing a filesystem